nWidart/Laravel-forecast/readme.md

 | ~4.2  | ~1.2  |
 | ~5.1  | ~2.0   |

+# Laravel-Forecast

+Laravel-forecast provides a service provider and a facade around the [Forecast-php]((https://github.com/nWidart/forecast-php) wrapper.

 Want to use this as a standalone package ?
 Checkout the [Forecast-php](https://github.com/nWidart/forecast-php) API wrapper.

-# Laravel-Forecast

-Laravel-forecast provides a service provider and a facade arround the [Forecast-php](https://github.com/guhelski/forecast-php) wrapper.

 ## Installation